Best & Worst Chevrolet Trax Years

 2nd generation2024N/AN/A

-Remember, more NHTSA recalls and complaints usually mean less reliability.
+Remember, more NHTSA recalls and complaints typically mean decreased dependability.
 And those “Neutral Years”?
-They’re the middle-of-the-road options – not terrible, but not winning any races either.
+They’re the standard options – not terrible, but not winning any races either.

-Ready to see which Trax years come out on top?
+Ready to see which Trax models come out victorious?

 Let’s dive in!